gvergnaud/ts-pattern/README.md

 ## Want to learn how TS-Pattern is built?

-Check out 👉 [Type-Level TypeScript](https://type-level-typescript.com/), a free online course to learn how to take full advantage of the most advanced features of TypeScript!
+Check out 👉 [Type-Level TypeScript](https://type-level-typescript.com/), an online course to learn how to take full advantage of the most advanced features of TypeScript!

 ## Inspirations